-Democracy Lab is an online partnership between the Legatum Institute and Foreign Policy magazine, dedicated to covering political and economic transitions around the world.
+Democracy Lab is an online journalistic partnership set up by the Legatum Institute and Foreign Policy magazine, dedicated to covering political and economic transitions around the world.

-and features a roster of leading writers and thinkers.
-Democracy Lab also hosts a daily blog, “Transitions,” produced by a global network of contributors covering change as it unfolds on the ground in countries from Burma to Egypt, as well as profiles of key political and economic players in transitional societies, detailed case studies, and a wide range of expert analysis and opinion.
+Edited by veteran foreign correspondent Christian Caryl, Democracy Lab features a roster of leading writers and thinkers.
+It also hosts a daily blog, 'Transitions' produced by a global network of contributors covering change as it unfolds on the ground in countries from Burma to Egypt, as well as profiles of key political and economic players in transitional societies, detailed case studies, and a wide range of expert analysis and opinion.